fergald/furusato/README.md

 you can just type things into the individual fields and click "go".

+## Errors

+At the moment if there are any errors, e.g. a date that can't be parsed or it can't find the town you entered, you get a message in red below the input boxes and it throws an exception which you can see on the JS console.

 # Future

 Feel free to do whatever you want this.